New CalFresh Employment and Training Model

 Tom Vilsack,United States Secretary of Agriculture, October 29, 2015

 Fresh Success participants strengthen their employability through classes and training programs offered at community colleges and community-based organizations.
-These include educational programs that improve basic skills or otherwise improve employability (e.g., basic skills, English Language Learning, high school equivalency) and programs that provide skills training (e.g., career technical/vocational education).
+These include educational programs that improve basic skills or otherwise improve employability (e.g., basic skills, English Language Learning, high school equivalency) and programs that provide skills training (e.g., career education, vocational training).

 Through Fresh Success, these participants receive supportive services such as career counseling; interview training; job search, placement, and retention services; educational plans; academic monitoring; tutoring; and case management.
-Participants also receive help to reduce their financial barriers to participation, such as reimbursement for transportation, textbooks, and supplies.
+Participants also receive help to reduce their financial barriers to participation, such as transportation assistance, textbooks, and supplies.

 Improves skills for unemployed and low-wage workers.